dhowe/RiTaJSHistory/README.md

 RiTaJS is designed to an easy-to-use toolkit for experiments in natural language and generative literature, based on the RiTa (http://rednoise.org/rita) library for Java.
-Like the original RiTa, RiTaJS works alone or in conjunction with Processing(JS) and/or as a NodeJS or Bower module.
+Like the original RiTa, RiTaJS works alone or in conjunction with ProcessingJS, P5.js, or as Node or Bower modules.
 All RiTa and RiTaJS tools are free/libre/open-source according to the GPL (http://www.gnu.org/licenses/gpl.txt).

 #### About the project
 --------
-* Original Author:   Daniel C. Howe (https://rednoise.org/daniel)
+* Author:		Daniel C. Howe (https://rednoise.org/daniel)
 * Related:           RiTa -> https://github.com/dhowe/RiTa
 * License: 			 GPL (see included LICENSE file for full license)
 * Maintainers:       See included AUTHORS file for contributor list